Collecting Honiton Lace

 Beginning in the late 1980s regular get-togethers were undertaken for people interested in antique lace.
-These bi-annual events continue today and are attended by a world wide audience of collectors, historians, dealers and lace lovers.
-The space is restricted to 24 participants and take place at The Deer Park, one of Devon's leading country hotels.
+These bi-annual events continue today and are attended by a worldwide audience of collectors, historians, dealers and lace lovers.
+Space is restricted to 24 participants and take place at The Deer Park, one of Devon's leading country hotels.

 Wedding veil shop at the Honiton museum

 Past themes of this bi-annual conference included discussions on early origins of lace, the history of collecting, pitfalls of lace identification and many other varied and interesting topics.
 Anyone planning to attend is well advised to reserve a space well in advance.
 Details are available from the website www.honitonlace.com.

 HONITON LACE SHOP